pa4080/exc-ts-react-todo-app/README.md

 # Create TODO App with ReactJs and Typescript Exercise

 This exercise is based on the FreeCodeCamp's tutorial [How to Code Your React App with TypeScript](https://www.freecodecamp.org/news/how-to-code-your-react-app-with-typescript/) - YouTube video: [React & TypeScript - Course for Beginners](https://youtu.be/FJDVKeh7RJI).
-At all this is my first touch with Typescript.
+At all this is my first touch with TypeScript.

 ## References